PranshuDixitDev/e-com-backend_django_part1/docs/API_DOCS.md

   "name": "[new category name]",
   "description": "[new category description]",
   "tags": ["Updated", "Tags"],
-  "image": "[new image or keep existing]"
+  "image": "[new image or keep existing]", "display_order": "[optional: number 1-8 for ordering]" }
-}